benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 **1** From lines 1-3, identify a word which shows that Hester is looking for Rosamond at night.

-There a black Shadow fell on the Snow
+Student response: There a black Shadow fell on the Snow

 (Total for Question 1 = 1 mark)